 The ride starts with a 4-10-mile warm-up from The Cycling House en route to mile 0 of the 20.5-mile climb.
 Mile markers and elevation signs mark your progress, while the amazing views up to the high alpine forest help take your mind off the uphill challenge.
 You’ll ascend nearly 5,500 feet, climbing at a 5-8% grade over the 20.8 miles, finishing in the small ski town of Summerhaven.

-The reward for your efforts is a fun descent on impeccable pavement with sweeping turns.
-Mount Lemmon is a challenge for everyone, but with proper pacing, good fueling and determination, it’s a very achievable goal.
-We will finish by riding back to the ranch.
+The reward for your efforts is a fun descent on the impeccable pavement with sweeping turns.
+Mount Lemmon is a challenge for everyone, but with proper pacing, good fueling, and determination, it’s a very achievable goal.
+We will finish by riding back to TCH.

 Mount Lemmon!
 Approximately 50 miles with 5,500 feet of climbing.
 There are options to add mileage for those interested in getting in more riding and climbing.

 Shuttles will be running to the TUS airport all morning, and we’ll make sure you get to the airport with plenty of time to spare.

 Checkout by 11 a.m.

 For those who don’t have an early flight, there is an optional self-guided departure spin before check out.

 - Oct 8 - 10 $3,350 / Person

 - Oct 11 - 15 $2,680 / Person